Paris in October

 Weather in Paris in October

 Exceptionally well suited for sightseeing tourism.
-As visits to museums and other interesting places, as well as long walks along the Champs Elysees and Montmartre, the Marais and the Ile de la Cité.
+You can visit either best Parisian museums and other interesting places, as well as long walks along the Champs Elysees and Montmartre, the Marais Quarter and the Ile de la Cité.

-Popular and trips to the suburbs.
-Especially since there are plenty of places where you can go from Paris even for a day!
+Popular and day trips to the suburbs.
+Especially since there are plenty of places where you can go from Paris even for a couple of hours!

 Statistically, Paris in the beginning of October, as well as in the epilogue of September, is considered a rather dry place.
-Rains are rare – the norm of precipitation for the whole month does not exceed 40-50 mm.
-And the total number of days when the firmament decides to water the Parisian streets does not exceed 2-3 per month.
+Rains are rare – the norm of precipitation for the whole month doesn’t exceed 40-50 mm.
+And the total number of days when the firmament decides to water the Parisian streets is 2-3 for the whole month.

-Daytime air temperatures in the first half of the month gravitate towards the commendable range of +18-20 °C. And in other years, thermometers can occasionally show even higher.
-For example, in mid-October 2021, the air in Paris warmed up to + 21-22 ° C.
+Daytime air temperatures in the first half of it gravitate towards the commendable range of +18-20 °C. And in other years, thermometers can occasionally show even higher.
+For example, in mid-October 2022, the air in Paris warmed up to + 21-22 ° C.

-Closer to November, however, the capital’s thermometers panic.
-Even in the daytime without showing above +15 ° C.
+Closer to November, however, the French capital’s thermometers panic.
+Even in the daytime they doesn’t show above +15 ° C!

 As you might guess, such weather motivates, allowing you to carry out almost everything planned.
 And if you believe that Paris can be explored in 3-4 days, your dreams will definitely come true.

-At the same time, we advise to take with you not only a change of underwear and frankly summer clothes.
-A demi-season jacket and sweaters have every chance of coming in handy – especially if you love walking near the water in the evenings.
-Or planned a boat trip along the Seine.
+For doing so we advise to take with you not only a change of underwear and frankly summer clothes, but demi-season jacket and sweaters.
+As they have every chance of coming in handy – especially if you love walking near the water.
+Or will plan a boat cruise along Seine.

 Raincoats and rubber boots are obviously superfluous accessories.
 But shoes more practical than sandals should obviously be put in a suitcase!

-Frosts even at the end of October are an unheard of phenomenon.
-Able to shock cleaner than an exhibition of cutting-edge art.
-Basically, of course, the townspeople themselves – many of the American and European tourists in the middle of autumn are mentally prepared for an early snowfall.
+Frosts even at the end of October are an unheard of phenomenon in Paris.
+They are able to shock cleaner than an exhibition of cutting-edge art, – basically, of course, the townspeople themselves.
+As many of the American and European tourists in the middle of autumn are mentally prepared for an early snowfall.

 Do you feel strong enough to organize a trip to Paris on your own?
 Then you should prepare for the following expenses.